ddev/ddev/docs/content/users/basics/faq.md

 I don’t like the settings files or gitignores that DDEV creates.
 What can I do?
 : You have a couple of options that work well for most people:

+    * Use the `disable_settings_management: true` option in the `.ddev/config.yaml`.
+This disables DDEV from updating CMS-related settings files.
     * Use the more generic “php” project type rather than a CMS-specific one. “php” just means “don’t try to create settings files and such for me.”.
 The “php” type works great for experienced developers.

     * Take over the settings file or `.gitignore` by deleting the line `#ddev-generated` in it, then check in the file.
 If that line is removed, DDEV will not try to replace or change the file.